|Nutritional Guidelines (per serving)|

 Gather the ingredients.
 Preheat oven to 425 F.

 Put the flour onto a shallow plate and the egg into a medium-sized bowl.
-Starting with the flour and using tongs (which make the process far less messy), dip a tender into the flour to lightly coat, lift it out and give it a little shake to remove any excess, then
+Starting with the flour and using tongs or your fingers, dip a tender into the flour to lightly coat, lift it out and give it a little shake to remove any excess.

-dip the floured tender into the egg, shake again then
+Dip the floured tender into the egg, shake again.

-roll the tender into the lightly spiced, toasted Panko breadcrumbs.
+Roll the chicken tender into the lightly spiced, toasted Panko breadcrumbs.
 Press the tender lightly into the crumb to make sure the breadcrumbs are firmly stuck on.
-Another gentle shake then

 Lay the coated tenders one by one onto a grill pan.
 Repeat with all the tenders, you may need to prepare a second tray.
 Bake the tenders in the center of the preheated oven for 7 minutes.

 Turn, and bake another 5 to 8 minutes until chicken tenders are crispy and fully cooked, if have a temperature probe you are looking for 165F.

 While the tenders are cooking, place all the dressing ingredients into a screwtop jar and shake to emulsify the dressing, it should be thick and creamy.
 Taste the dressing and add salt or pepper to your taste if needed.